opsschool/curriculum/shells_101.rst

 - ``Ctrl-u``: Delete from the cursor backward
 - ``Ctrl-r``: Search the command history

-.. todo: Add vi examples.
+.. todo:: Add vi examples.
 I haven't used that mode in years and will need to look up the mirror version of the above commands.

 Setting the Mode
 ~~~~~~~~~~~~~~~~